 This hierarchical data structure, along with its variations, is widely used across entire computer science world.
 You’ll find it in compression algorithms, internet routers, AI and most importantly - during coding interviews.
 Dive into this article to quickly grasp the basics!
 Read more "Binary Tree - the Simplest Way Into Graph Theory"

 When you are faced with a huge task, what do you usually do?
 Well, if you’re a little bit like me, then you split it into smaller chunks, complete them individually and later combine into a bigger one.
 This exact approach is used by Merge Sort.
 Following article will cover its implementation with detailed explanation, including a study of dreadful (not really) recursion.
 Ready?
-Read more "Merge Sort - Divide and Conquer"
+Read more "Merge Sort - Divide and Conquer Algorithm"